Your first visit

 First visit to a Chiropractor

-Initially you will be asked to fill in a new patient questionnaire, which you can do beforehand if you wish and bring with you or complete it on the day DOWNLOAD QUESTIONNAIRE HERE.
-After this, the Chiropractor will take a detailed assessment of your complaint.
+Initially you will be asked to fill in a new patient questionnaire which will be emailed to you and must be completed before your appointment.
+During your visit, the Chiropractor will take a detailed assessment of your complaint.
 You will be asked for information about your current condition and previous issues, in addition to your medical history and overall health.
 Some of the questions you will be asked may not seem important, but they help to establish an overall picture of your health and will help determine whether Chiropractic care is appropriate in your case.

 What to expect on your first appointment